 This issue had to be addressed at any cost.

 The first step which was taken last year was identification of the number of van users.

 This year we decided to approach the parents on the day of declaration of annual academic result, when all the parents visit the school, facilitating availability of 100% parents.

-The information about the van drivers was also collected by meeting the drivers waiting outside the school and giving a proforma to parents to extend their cooperation by sharing the information about the drivers.
+The information about the van drivers was also collected by meeting the drivers waiting outside the school and giving a form to parents to extend their cooperation by sharing the information about the drivers.
 It was analysed that there was still a difference in the number of van users so updating the data was required.

-The goals thus crystalised were:
+The thus crystalised goals were: